radicle-dev/radicle-desktop/README.md

 - Recent versions of [Node.js][nod] (20.9.0 or higher) and [npm][npm] installed
 - Requires the [Rust][rus] toolchain (1.77 or higher).

-If you are running any Linux distro make sure to also have at least the following dependencies installed:
+Also make sure to have the following [Tauri system dependencies][tau] installed.

-- libgtk-3-dev
-- libjavascriptcoregtk-4.1-dev
-- libsoup-3.0-dev
-- libwebkit2gtk-4.1-dev

 Run the following commands to build the desktop app locally: